asarmadi/ML_for_CS/README.md

 ## II.
 Evaluating the Method
    1. To evaluate the STRIP method, execute `strip.py` by running:
-      `python strip.py --model_filename model_dir --validation_data val_dir --test_data test_dir --percent pct --best_N`.
+      `python strip.py --model_filename model_dir --validation_data val_dir --test_data test_dir --percent pct --best_N --random`.
-      in which `model_dir` is the path to the model, `val_dir` is the path to the file containing clean validation data, `test_dir` is the path to the file containing samples to be evaluated, `pct` is a float number between 0 and 1 that determines the percentage of FAR for choosing threshold, and the argument `best_N` can be added to the above command to specify that the best N should be calculated.
+      in which `model_dir` is the path to the model, `val_dir` is the path to the file containing clean validation data, `test_dir` is the path to the file containing samples to be evaluated, `pct` is a float number between 0 and 1 that determines the percentage of FAR for choosing threshold, the argument `best_N` can be added to the above command to specify that the best N should be calculated, and the argument `random` will determine whether the random perturbation of the samples should be used for perturbing the inputs or not.

 ## III.
 Results
    1. When the `best_N` argument is added, a figure will be generated under Figs folder which depicts the variance of entropies with respect to the different values of `N`.
 The maximum value of `N` is set to be 20 in the code.
+Following figure is a sample output of the method.
    ![Best N](/Figs/std_vs_N.png)

    2. Then the threshold will be calculated based on the `N`, `pct`, and validation data.